 Flora MacDonald’s Grave – it is said that Flora’s funeral in 1790 was attended by several thousand mourners, who between them drank 300 gallons of whisky.
 Tradition has it that she was buried in a shroud made from a bed-sheet in which Bonnie Prince Charlie had slept.

 Sligachan – we’ll stop at this beauty spot for a rest and a cuppa…

 Eilean Donan Castle – after leaving the Isle of Skye, we’ll be visiting this iconic castle which has to be one of the most famous in Scotland.
 Used as a filming location for many movies: ‘Highlander’, ‘Bonnie Prince Charlie’, ‘The Master of Ballantrae’, ‘The New Avengers’, ‘Loch Ness’ and ‘James Bond – The World is Not Enough’… its famous bridge and romantic turrets draw sightseers from all over the world.
 A visit here is a truly unforgettable experience.
-Although we will be stopping here for a break, it won’t be possible to tour the inside of the castle.
+Although we will be stopping here for a break, the castle will be closed by the time we reach it, so it won’t be possible to tour inside.

 You’ll end your day with a drive along Loch Ness and arrive back in Inverness at approximately 8.00pm.